-Geoscientific Model Development (GMD) is an international scientific journal dedicated to the publication and public discussion of the description, development and evaluation of numerical models of the Earth System and its components.
-Manuscript types considered for peer-reviewed publication are:
+Geoscientific Model Development (GMD) is a not-for-profit international scientific journal dedicated to the publication and public discussion of the description, development, and evaluation of numerical models of the Earth system and its components.
+The following manuscript types can be considered for peer-reviewed publication:

-- Geoscientific model descriptions, from box models to GCMs;
+- geoscientific model descriptions, from statistical models to box models to GCMs;

-- Development and Technical papers, describing development such as new parameterisations or technical aspects of running models such as the reproducibility of results;
+- development and technical papers, describing developments such as new parameterizations or technical aspects of running models such as the reproducibility of results;

-- Model intercomparison descriptions, including experimental details and project protocols.
+- model experiment descriptions, including experimental details and project protocols;

 "I believe that the time is ripe for significantly better documentation of programs, and that we can best achieve this by considering programs to be works of literature."